csuksangium/Interactive-Lab-Hub/Lab 2/README.md

 G) [Sketch and brainstorm further interactions and features you would like for your clock for Part 2.](#part-g)

 ## The Report

-Labs are due on Mondays.
-Make sure this page is linked to on your main class hub page.

 ## Part A.
 ### Connect to your Pi